yannallandit/rsfo/rsfo-1.1.2/README.txt

 2/ rsfo_run1_os7up.sh: Perform the kernel parameter setting, the packages installation if necessary, set the limits, change the compilor release.

-3/ rm_user.sh: Script to use if you want to remove the work done by the nux4rac_pr.sh" and the "Create_user_v2.sh" scripts.
+3/ rollback_rsfo.sh: Script to use if you want to remove the work done by the "rsfo_run1_os7up.sh" and the "rsfo_run2_cruser.sh" scripts.
 This file is not yest validated.
-Please do not use it with the current version.

 4/ ora_profile: Template for the .bash_profile of the Oracle user.

-5/ ora_profile: Template for the .bash_profile of the Grid user.
+5/ grid_profile: Template for the .bash_profile of the Grid user.

 Contacts: